-The Clinical Senate Council is a multi-professional group with an independent chair, Dr Mike Gill, and 14 other members.
+The London Clinical Senate Council is a multi-professional group with an independent chair, Dr Mike Gill, and 29 other members.

 Twenty-one members are appointed.
 These are senior health professionals from different disciplines, selected following open application for the qualities and experience they can bring to the Senate’s work.

 Council Members →

-Through its membership the Council provides a whole systems perspective and maintains a strategic overview of health and health care in London.
+Through its membership the Council provides a whole system perspective and maintains a strategic overview of health and social care in London.
 It provides overall leadership for the Senate and is responsible for coordinating the Senate’s business and the provision of advice, drawing on the views and expertise of the wider Forum.
 It acts as the public face of the Senate, leads development of the Senate’s work programme and reviews its effectiveness.

 Since September 2014 Clinical Senate’s have been responsible for giving independent advice on proposals for service change, a function previously carried out by the National Clinical Advisory Team (NCAT).
 In practice this means that an independent review by the London Clinical Senate is a necessary step prior to launch of any formal public consultation on significant service change.